9623Y/9623Y-Spin-Up-Notebook/README.md

 - [x] Ari

 ### **Goals for Today**
-- [ ] Continue Intake Building
+- [x] Continue Intake Building
+- [ ] Finish Team Bios
+- [ ] Finish Game Explanation.

 #### **Intake Building**
 We were able to get the flex wheels on the intake and start on how the motors and chains would interact.
 We were able to use one motor on the intake by connecting them all together with properly tensioned chains.
-We decided to switch out the motor for a high torque motor as it would work best for the resistance of the discs.
+The original motor was too weak for our use so we switched it out with a high torque motor.

 ### **End of Entry Thoughts**
+We were able to continue working on the intake, team bios, and the game explanation, though we weren't able to finish both the team bios or the game explanation.